Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 ---

 ## Camera Issues

 * Camera can go wonky opening the Tab Menu whilst on horse back. (rarely happens)
-* Waking nightmare * when on step release the miasma  * And your pretending to be casimir * you can see your player's body in front of camera.
-The effect only lasts for the duration of this step * and can be safely ignored.
+* Waking nightmare - when on step release the miasma  - and your pretending to be Casimir.
+You can see your player's body in front of camera.
+The effect only lasts for the duration of this step and can be safely ignored.
 * Camera is too close to head when running
-* Arms clipping or off to one side when casting spells * Issue with the current version of Improved camera, closing and reloading generally corrects this temporary.
+* Arms clipping or off to one side when casting spells - Issue with the current version of Improved camera, closing and reloading generally corrects this temporary.

 ---

 # UI

 * On ultrawide monitor (2560x1080), perk names appear VERY right aligned to perk "stars" making it awkward to use the perk menu as perk names appear over other perk "stars" in many cases.
 * certain elements of the UI will disappear (the compass and the H/M/S bars) after pressing X or when an inventory window is open